Skip to content

 Submissions made to a FLOWassign, FLOWhandin* and FLOWlock will be presented in the marking tool as shown below:

+The marking tool can be roughly separated into three sections: the left-hand navigation, the main navigation and the right-hand navigation.
 With multiple functions available, we shall take each section of the tool in turn.
 Please note that the screen views may differ according to how flows have been set up.

 Left-hand Navigation Pane

-1. Open the list of participants
+2. Opens the list of participants

 Main Navigation Pane